xieyuheng/inner/topics/computer-science/concurrency/2024-is-parallel-programming-hard--paul-e-mckenney.md

 > such is one of the cheapest I/O operations available.

 > This is one of the differences between shared-memory and
-> distributed- system parallelism: Shared-memory parallel programs
+> distributed-system parallelism: Shared-memory parallel programs must
-> must normally deal with no obstacle worse than a cache miss, while a
+> normally deal with no obstacle worse than a cache miss, while a
 > distributed parallel program will typically incur the larger network
 > communication latencies.
 In both cases, the relevant latencies can
 > be thought of as a cost of communication -- a cost that would be